Grand National Runners

 SHOW MORE

-Speculation over the identities of this year’s confirmed Grand National runners and riders is as intense as ever, as we count down to finding out exactly which horses will run at Aintree.
-The process for 2025 is similar to previous years, with 90 horses initially entered into the race, and that number gradually dwindling following the Cheltenham Festival.
-The list will continue to be whittled down, until 34 confirmed Grand National horses are announced on the Thursday morning before the race.
+Speculation over next year’s confirmed Grand National runners and riders’ identities has already begun.
+The process will be similar to that of previous years.
+Ninety horses initially enter the race, and the field gradually dwindles down after the Cheltenham Festival.
+The list is steadily whittled down until 34 Grand National horses are confirmed on Thursday before the race.

 1. Appreciate It